 Okay.
 Thank you.

 Got it.
 That's good color, Doug.
 And on the hurricanes, first, thank you for providing the details on the impact for your results.
 But I would like to get your perspective on the potential for recouping those cells maybe next year as repair work is completed.
 And maybe more higher level, what could be the impact these will have on the regional supply chain across the southeast?
-You know, we've heard from several growers that have seen important damages to their, you know, production.
-And, you know, how could influence pricing dynamic maybe regionally in some parts of the southeast?
+You know, we've heard from several growers that have seen important damages to their, you know, production systems.
+And, you know, how could it influence pricing dynamic maybe regionally in some parts of the Southeast?

 Okay, thank you.